tonickkozlov/vue-tweet-embed/readme.md

 ```

 ## Supported components
-Currently only Tweet and Moment components are supported form Twitter's widget API.
+Tweet, Timeline and Moment components are supported from Twitter's widget API.
 Components can be imported in one statement:
 ```javascript
 import { Tweet, Moment, Timeline } from 'vue-tweet-embed'